croct-tech/plug-react/README.md

 ### Using slots

-Evaluating expression is a flexible and powerful way to customize your UI.
+Evaluating query is a flexible and powerful way to customize your UI.
 However, for components whose content changes too often, this approach can be overkill.
 For those cases, we encourage you to use the Slots feature instead.
 Using slots gives your team the flexibility to change the content or personalization rules whenever needed without touching the component code.